mm61-delwp/fuelbreaks_dataset_generation/README.md

 # Fishnet Class Documentation
 The provided script was prepared for a specific purpose - to produce an evaluation dataset for fuel breaks on forested land.
-It's engine is flexible though and may have other uses, so documentation is provided below.
+Its engine is flexible though and may have other uses, so documentation is provided below.

 ## Table of Contents